zyndaateam/vscode-restyaboard-viewer/README.md

 ## Useful Commands

-Main functionality is provided using the VS code interface in the left Side Bar.
+The main functionality is provided using the VS code interface in the Left Side Bar.
 Running commands to use this extension is optional.

 Command | Description
 --- | ---